Paras-245/notes/dsa with cpp/18_Insertion Sort.md

 - it will take some rounds
 - take first element at index 0
 - then check the next element
-- if the no is smaller then small
+- if the no is smaller then no then check for previous element if exist
+- else put it to the next e